Machu Picchu New Rules

 Due to limited space onboard the trains, baggage restrictions apply to passengers.
 You can only bring one piece of hand luggage on the train (one bag per person) with a maximum weight of 5 kg.

-Shuttle buses, subject to an additional charge, run between the town of Aguas Calientes and the Machu Picchu citadel.
-The buses to Machu Picchu run between 5:30 and 15:30, the return trip is possible from 6:00 to 18:00.
+Shuttle buses (subject to an additional charge) run between the town of Aguas Calientes and the Machu Picchu citadel.
+The buses to Machu Picchu run between 5:30am and 3:30pm, the return trip is possible from 6:00am to 6:00pm.
 The journey takes around 30 minutes.

-When there are high numbers of visitors, queues for the shuttle buses can form.
-You should therefore plan a sufficient buffer time.
-Visitors should take the shuttle bus from Aguas Calientes to Machu Picchu at least 30 minutes before the booked visit slot.
+When there are high numbers of visitors, queues for the shuttle buses often form.
+Be sure that you plan a sufficient amount of time to accomodate that.
+Visitors should take the shuttle bus from Aguas Calientes to Machu Picchu at least 30 minutes before the booked time slot.

 Surrounding Mountain Peaks

-There are also tickets that allow a visit to the surrounding mountain peaks, but in return only include a limited visit via route 3 or route 4 through the citadel.
+There are also tickets that allow a visit to the surrounding mountain peaks.
+These tickets only allow for a limited visit via route 3 or route 4 through the citadel.

 Wayna Picchu